-Officers of all RSOs are expected to adhere to the standards defined in this section.
-Should appropriate oversight and action not be taken, Student Affairs will intervene.
+Officers of all RSOs are expected to adhere to the standards defined in this section and in the RSO Handbook, including the Anti-hazing Policy located in Appendix C. Should appropriate oversight and action not be taken, Student Affairs will intervene.
 Student officers on a leave of absence for an extended period of time are no longer eligible to serve as an officer.